In-App Message Delivery

 Custom Event triggers can contain robust property filters.

-Triggered in-app messages only work with custom events logged through the SDK and not through the Rest APIs.
-If you’re working with Android, please check out how to log custom events here.
+Triggered in-app messages only work with custom events logged through the SDK and not through the REST APIs.
+If you’re working with Android or FireOS, check out how to log custom events here.

 When a trigger event has more than one eligible in-app message associated with it, only the in-app message with the highest priority will be delivered.

-For in-app messages that display immediately on deliver (i.e., session start, push click) there can be some latency due to assets not being prefetched.
+For in-app messages that display immediately on delivery (i.e., session start, push click) there can be some latency due to assets not being prefetched.

 Minimum Time Interval Between Triggers